 This occurrence is called a backflow.

 For instance, when there’s a break in the supply line or a fire pump system is used, backflow can occur due to lost pressure.
 In this case, water is not being pushed towards your building and will flow in the opposite direction.
+This is one reason why Fire Pump Testing is critical

 When backflow happens, the water supply is at risk of contamination with things like human waste, fertilizers, pesticide, soaps, chlorine, and more.
 This undesirable scenario is remedied with backflow preventer systems.